Lets make a room.

 Height

 Sectors have height.
 Floor height and ceiling height.
 128 is the standard height of a texture and is good place to start for a room height.
-But, for interest again, we'll cut the room in half and give each a different ceiling shape.
-Select the line or vert tool and insert a line from the corner of the L to the wall like so:
+But, for interest again, we'll cut the room in half and give each a different ceiling height.
+Select the line or vert tool and insert a line from the corner of the L to the wall like so (I usually right click on empty space, then hit back space to get a floating vertice to drop where I want it, there's probably a better way):

 Then alter the ceiling height of the smaller sector to be lower.
 Let's say 96.
 Lower number means lower ceiling/floor.
 And raise the floor up to 8 while you're at it.